Hugh Freeze: Briarcrest Christian School

 In 1992, Freeze joined the staff at Briarcrest Christian School in Memphis, Tennessee, as the football team's offensive coordinator and defensive backs coach.
 Freeze also served as dean of students.
 In 1995, he was promoted to head coach.
-Freeze ran the no-huddle spread offense and led his team to the state championship twice, in 2002 and 2004, and the regional championship each year from 1995 to 1998 and in 2001 and 2002.
+Freeze ran the no-huddle spread offense and led his team to the state championship in 2002 and 2004, and the regional championship each year from 1995 to 1998 and in 2001 and 2002.
 He received Region 8-AA Coach of the Year honors five times and Associated Press Coach of the Year honors six times.
-In ten years at Briarcrest, Freeze was 94–30 as head coach (.785 winning percentage) and 126–37 overall.
+Freeze went 94–30 as head coach (.785 winning percentage) and 126–37 overall.
 Freeze was depicted in the book and motion picture The Blind Side, about one of his former players, offensive tackle Michael Oher.

-While at Briarcrest Christian School, Freeze also coached the girls basketball team from 1992 to 2004, and actually had more success in this role, with an overall record of 305–63 (.829 winning percentage), seven straight championship appearances, and four championships.
+From 1992 to 2004, Freeze also coached the Briarcrest girls basketball team to an overall record of 305–63 (.829 winning percentage), seven straight championship appearances, and four championships.

-Following his dismissal from Ole Miss in 2017, some former students alleged that Freeze had engaged in inappropriate conduct with female students while at Briarcrest.
-Freeze has denied the allegations.
+In 2017, after Freeze was dismissed from Ole Miss, some former students alleged that Freeze had engaged in inappropriate conduct with female students while at Briarcrest.
+Freeze denied the allegations.
 Briarcrest officials said they were unaware of any sexual improprieties committed by Freeze during his tenure.